-6.52 It has been highlighted in section 5 of this Statement that this policy is not compliant with the Framework and as such will not attract the full weight of an up to date development plan policy.
+6.51 It has been highlighted in section 5 of this Statement that this policy is not compliant with the Framework and as such will not attract the full weight of an up to date development plan policy.

-- 6.53 The LPA's pre-application response acknowledged that with regards CS47(a) the most recent Open Space Assessment prepared by the LPA, excludes the application site, and the site was not included in the Council's citywide audit of Open Space, Sport and Recreation Facilities undertaken in 2007.
-This is considered to confirm the applicant's assessment of the site, i.e. that it does not constitute open space in respect of policy CS47. - 6.54 CS47(b) relates to safeguarding of open space against development where it would 'it would result in the loss of open space that is of high quality or of heritage, landscape or ecological value'. - Aside from the clear evidence above that the site does not constitute open space under CS47, it is not considered to be of a notable high quality, nor is it afforded specific policy protection in this respect.
-Furthermore, the heritage, landscape and ecology sections below confirm that we do not conflict with the remaining objectives of CS47(b) in terms of the value of the site in those respects. - 6.56 CS47(d) seeks to avoid development where 'it would cause or increase a break in the city's Green Network'. - 6.57 The LPA has indicated that there is a visual benefit provided by the site in the form of its openness.
+- 6.52 The LPA's pre-application response acknowledged that with regards CS47(a) the most recent Open Space Assessment prepared by the LPA, excludes the application site, and the site was not included in the Council's citywide audit of Open Space, Sport and Recreation Facilities undertaken in 2007.
+This is considered to confirm the applicant's assessment of the site, i.e. that it does not constitute open space in respect of policy CS47. - 6.53 CS47(b) relates to safeguarding of open space against development where it would 'it would result in the loss of open space that is of high quality or of heritage, landscape or ecological value'. - 6.54 Aside from the clear evidence above that the site does not constitute open space under CS47, it is not considered to be of a notable high quality, nor is it afforded specific policy protection in this respect.
+Furthermore, the heritage, landscape and ecology sections below confirm that we do not conflict with the remaining objectives of CS47(b) in terms of the value of the site in those respects. - 6.55 CS47(d) seeks to avoid development where 'it would cause or increase a break in the city's Green Network'. - 6.56 The LPA has indicated that there is a visual benefit provided by the site in the form of its openness.
 However, there are a limited number of existing dwellings that benefit from views across the site and views from the west are framed by the existing settlement.
-Furthermore, as set out within paragraph 74 of the Framework (within the context of the definition of open space) it is the important opportunities for sport and recreation and visual amenity in combination that should be considered. - 6.58 The supporting text to CS47 (para 9.23) states that:
+Furthermore, as set out in the definition of open space within the Framework, it is the important opportunities for sport and recreation and visual amenity' in combination that should be considered, of which there are none in respect of this site. - 6.57 The supporting text to CS47 (para 9.23) states that: